csinva/data-viz-utils/readme.md

 </p>

-Can be installed using `pip install dvu` and them imported with `import dvu`.
+Can be installed using `pip install dvu` and then imported with `import dvu`.

 You can also just copy the relatively short source code for the functions (easily viewable [here](https://csinva.io/data-viz-utils/docs/dvu.html)).